hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 Problem 1 is that you can't tell one instance the location of another instance if you don't know this yourself.

-- [ ] Diagram for dynamic machine allocation
+![Image of two processes unable to find each other][Problem1]

 ### Problem 2 - Data Safety
 Data has varying value to a business, and the most valuable you don't want to lose.
 It may be time-consuming or impossible to regenerate.

-While the best answer is to stop failure in the first place, it would be sensible to assume it still will occur and to mitigate against this.
+While the best answer is to stop failure in the first place, it would be sensible to assume failure will still occur and to mitigate against this.

 For Hazelcast IMDG, what this means is that you don't keep only one copy of valuable data records in the cluster.

 If you've configured for two copies, you only have data safety if a mishap isn't going to impact them both.
 You want the data placement algorithm to choose two instances in the cluster that won't fail together.

 This is easy to ask for, but depends on some factors which the IMDG has no visibility of.
 For example, which machines share a power supply.